Skip to main content

 A special category can also be considered: ground effect aircraft.
 Ground effect refers to the increased lift and decreased drag that an aircraft airfoil or wing generates when an aircraft is close the ground or a surface.
 Missiles and space vehicles will be also analyzed as classes of aerospace vehicles.

-This page titled 2.1: Classification of aerospace vehicles is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Manuel Soler Arnedo via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.1: Classification of aerospace vehicles is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Manuel Soler Arnedo via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?